 By contrast, the Right has adopted the opposite approach to the event.
 Besides us revolutionaries, they are the only voices today that acknowledge that the rebellion occurred.
 There's an illuminating honesty to what William Barr says.
 Think of it this way: before he can forcefully smash and eventually suppress an insurrection, he must first acknowledge that one did, in fact, occur.
 In this way, there's an honesty to Trump's words.
 Trump and his entire Fox News crowd, all those who are calling for law and order, have no choice but to acknowledge the existence of the uprising, precisely because they want to crush it.
 Just today, Trump declared on the news that he intends to send federal stormtroopers not only to Portland but to New York, Philadelphia, and Chicago.5 To justify such a choice, he must acknowledge that the uprising did in fact happen.
-These are the two sides into which our What I am advocating is a paradoxical ordering of disorder, an Organized Konfusion (for those who remember the rap group).
-To do this, we must read up on tactics: we must look into what exactly was smashed; what exactly was looted; and how and why the occupations were effective or ineffective.
-We need to think strategically about the chaos that we inflict in the streets.
+These are the two sides into which our opponents may be divided, the Janus face of the State we confront today.